Noorul Huda N

 Build status visibility: Email notifications work fine when you have one or two pipelines, but as that number grows, "it becomes a real challenge to understand exactly what's going through the system at any point in time."

 Troubleshooting and optimization: Pipelines constantly evolve - teams add stages, remove them, adjust configurations.
 "Monitoring your pipelines will really help you target which areas need improvement and how you should tackle it," Tim explains.
-Maybe the duration becomes very long, or stages become problematic.
-Without monitoring, teams are guessing where to focus their efforts.
+Maybe a pipeline suddenly takes twice as long, or a specific stage starts failing regularly.
+Without monitoring, it's difficult to know where to focus improvement efforts.

 Cost management: Cost is always a factor in IT.
-Understanding what pipelines consume and how to optimize them delivers real benefits to both engineering teams and the business bottom line.
+Understanding what pipelines consume and how to optimize them delivers real benefits to both engineering teams and the business.

-Azure DevOps provides some basic dashboards with pipeline views, but Tim’s team kept hitting critical limitations:
+Azure DevOps provides some basic dashboards with pipeline views, but these have some critical limitations:

-Limited widgets and visualization: You only get one visualization type per widget with very few parameters to scope the data.
-The options feel restrictive.
+Limited widgets and visualization: Each widget supports only one visualization type with very few parameters to scope the data.
+The options are restrictive.

 Limited configuration: There's minimal flexibility in displaying or manipulating data.
 The team needed more control.

-Data scattered everywhere: This is the real pain point.
-It's hard to pull all the information together - within Azure DevOps itself, there isn't a comprehensive way to do this.
+Data scattered everywhere: It's difficult to pull all the information together - within Azure DevOps itself, there isn't a comprehensive way to do this.
 Teams often resort to running automation to scrape data, export it, and inevitably end up in Excel.

-Project-based constraints: This was the biggest headache.
-You can only create widgets for one project at a time.
+Project-based constraints: Widgets can only be created for one project at a time.
 Since using different projects for different teams or applications is standard practice in Azure DevOps, this means creating multiple dashboards and constantly jumping between them.
+This became the critical blocker for Tim's team.

 Tim highlights what makes SquaredUp different: